PeterShinnn/divide-and-conquer/README.md

 [![6.png](https://i.postimg.cc/5NXXXrTM/6.png)](https://postimg.cc/D8KvDx7C)

 ### Create Category
-After creating a new workspace, the user will be automatically redirected to the workspace that is newly created and from here the user can create a new category for that workspace by pressing the Add Category button that is on the page
+After creating a new workspace, the user will be automatically redirected to the workspace that is newly created and from here the user can create a new category for that workspace by pressing the Add Category button that is on the page.
+After a category is created, the user can create new task by typing a name for the task that need to do thats 3 characters or longer, otherwise the button will stay disabled and the user will not be able to add anything.
 [![7.png](https://i.postimg.cc/3JZPCDYY/7.png)](https://postimg.cc/7ffsqh5W)

 ### Updating Task
+One a user creates a new task, the user can interact with the task by clicking on differents parts of the task.
+The user can set the deadline by clicking on the Deadling tab on the right along with changing the status of the task by clicking the task status as well.
+The user also has the option to delete not just the task, but the task, categories and even the workspace if they wish.
 [![8.png](https://i.postimg.cc/t4C8rC4P/8.png)](https://postimg.cc/9rKx02TF)
 [![9.png](https://i.postimg.cc/1z82QC63/9.png)](https://postimg.cc/kVdfNyf0)
 [![10.png](https://i.postimg.cc/bv4MNxHH/10.png)](https://postimg.cc/5HqpsFr6)